artsy/rosalind/README.md

 Rosalind is an admin app for large-batch operations on artist and artwork genomes (Artsy-created genomes as well as "partner-applied categories").

+Learn even more about its history and open source nature on the [announcement blog post](https://artsy.github.io/blog/2019/05/09/rosalind/)!

 Among its major components are [Rails 5][rails_5] + [Kinetic][kinetic] on the backend and [React][react] + [Webpack][webpack] on the frontend.